-The Mediterranean Basin is located in a transition zone between mid-latitude and subtropical atmospheric circulation regimes, with large topographic gradients.
-The analysis of observed climate changes and their impacts is strongly affected by the imbalance of observations between northern and southern countries, where available time series often have not allowed to reconstruct past climate evolution over a sufficiently long-time scale (Cramer et al., 2018).
+The Mediterranean Basin is located in a transition zone between midlatitude and subtropical atmospheric circulation regimes, with large topographic gradients.
+The analysis of observed climate changes and their impacts is strongly affected by the imbalance of observations between northern and southern countries, where available time series have often not allowed past climate evolution to be reconstructed over a sufficiently long-time scale (Cramer et al., 2018).

-Since the 1980s, Mediterranean atmospheric warming has exceeded global average rates (high confidence) (WGI AR6 Chapter 11; Lionello and Scarascia, 2018; Cherif et al., 2020).
+Since the 1980s, Mediterranean atmospheric warming has exceeded global average rates (high confidence) (WGI AR6 Chapter 11, Seneviratne et al., 2021; Lionello and Scarascia, 2018; Cherif et al., 2020).
 Future annual and summer warming rates are projected to be 20% and 50% larger than the global annual average, respectively.
-Summer warming is projected to be particularly strong in the north (Figure CCP4.2, WGI AR6 Chapter 11;Mariotti et al., 2015; Lionello and Scarascia, 2018).
-Temperature extremes and heat waves have increased in intensity, number, and length during recent decades, particularly in summer, and are projected to continue increasing (high confidence) (WGI AR6 Chapter 11Zittis et al., 2016; Hoegh-Guldberg et al., 2018; Cherif et al., 2020).
+Summer warming is projected to be particularly strong in the north (Figure CCP4.2, WGI AR6; Chapter 11, Seneviratne et al., 2021; Mariotti et al., 2015; Lionello and Scarascia, 2018).
+Temperature extremes and heat waves have increased in intensity, number, and length during recent decades, particularly in summer, and are projected to continue increasing (high confidence) (WGI AR6 Chapter 11, Seneviratne et al., 2021; Zittis et al., 2016; Hoegh-Guldberg et al., 2018; Cherif et al., 2020).